MatteoDarienzo/BaySMEV/README.md

 BaySMEV codes have been used for paper Darienzo et al. ("Recent changes in extreme precipitation across Italy using satellite products", in preparation).

-BaySMEV makes also use of other referenced codes of Marra et al., 2019 downloadable from https://zenodo.org/records/11934843 (SMEV methodology) and https://zenodo.org/records/15047817 (non-stationary model).
+BaySMEV takes inspiration from matlab codes of Marra et al., 2019 downloadable from https://zenodo.org/records/11934843 (SMEV methodology, including storm separation) and https://zenodo.org/records/15047817 (for the non-stationary model implementation).

 BaySMEV makes use of the following R packages: "rstudioapi",
          "methods", "lattice", "gridExtra", "reshape","reshape2", "ggplot2", "extrafont",